FedyCCodes/TripleDES/README.md

 ### Substitution Boxes & Permutation:

-The class contains multiple different arrays that stores how data can be permutated and modified so that it is able to encrypt the data.
+The class contains multiple different arrays that store how data can be permutated and modified so that it is able to encrypt the data.
 Here's a list of all the permutation arrays from the `TripleDES` class:

-- `keyRemove8thBits`: The permutation data for converting the key from 64 bit to 56 bit
+- `keyRemove8thBits`: The permutation data for converting the key from 64-bit to 56-bit
 - `shiftKeyTable`: The amount of keys that move
-- `keyCompressionArray`: The permutation data for converting the key from 56 bit to 48 bit
+- `keyCompressionArray`: The permutation data for converting the key from 56-bit to 48-bit
-- `initialPermutation`: the table of how the 64 bits are mangled in the begining of the conversion
+- `initialPermutation`: the table of how the 64 bits are mangled in the beginning of the conversion
 - `expandingDataFrom32to48`: The permutation data for expanding the data from 32 bits to 48 bits
 - `shrinkingDataFrom48to32`: The permutation data for shrinking the data from 48 bits to 32 bits
-- `substituionBox`: Substituion Box Table to change the data from one to the other
+- `substituionBox`: Substitution Box Table to change the data from one to the other
-- `finalPermutation`: the table of how the 64 bits are mangled in the end of the conversion
+- `finalPermutation`: the table of how the 64 bits are mangled at the end of the conversion

 Here is an example of how a substitution box can be used: